 An infant's brain has connections that allow them to hear sounds from all languages.
 During early childhood, the brain strengthens connections for sounds in the languages the child is being exposed to.
 Connections for sounds that aren't heard are eliminated over time.
 Adults often have trouble "hearing" sounds that are not in our native languages.
 Young children can hear and distinguish these sounds.
 That's why young children can learn multiple foreign languages more easily than adults can.
 It's also why the ages of 4 to 6 are so crucial for ear training in music.

 Sticking with Slate, Joshua Foer tells us:

-There are definitely things we can do to improve our memories.
-And using these techniques we can actually control what we do want to remember.
+There are methods we can do to improve our memories.
+And using these methods, we can control what we want to remember.
 Having a photographic memory seems great in theory.
 However, a brain overloaded with unnecessary information could make day-to-day life very difficult.

 JoanCA (author) on July 15, 2015:

 That's a great point.
 Remembering everything would mean holding onto a lot of bad as well as good memories, which could have many negative consequences.